Romantic Things to Do in Milford PA: 1880’s Celebrity Hideout With Poignant Relic

 JFK Dedication, Grey Towers plaque

 In 1963, just weeks before he was assassinated, President John F. Kennedy dedicated Grey Towers as a National Historic Landmark.
-Tours in warm season Weekdays 12, 2, 4 and weekends on the hour 11-4, $8.
-Grounds open year round.
-Check website for downloadable self-guided grounds-tour.
+Check website for downloadable self-guided grounds-tour, and other visitor’s information about guided tours.

 Grey Towers is one of the most quirky-romantic places to propose in PA.